Tecktron/html-partials-compiler/README.md

 ## Background & Purpose
 So I've been using npm as a build tool as I find it simplifies things not having to install grunt/gulp/etc. I was building a new multipage site and wanted to build the base html files using reusable partials to keep everything organized.
 My goal here is to change the common header in just one place, running the build and having the base html files updated.
 Seems like a basic idea, but I couldn't find an npm package to do just this, so I made one.
-I then figured that wanted some very basic conditions available, like if I'm building a `debug` build, I didn't want include a particular partial (in my case the google analytics code), so I added that feature in also.
-I also starting figuring that I wanted to inject some static content, but I wanted it minified before hand in certain situations so I've also implemented that as a very basic, albeit functional, feature.
+I then figured that wanted some very basic conditions available, like if I'm building a `debug` build, I didn't want to include a particular partial (in my case the google analytics code), so I added that feature in also.
+I also starting figuring that I wanted to inject some static content, but I wanted it minified it before hand in certain situations so I've also implemented that as a very basic, albeit functional, feature.

 Please note that this was not created as a runtime compiler.
 There are plenty of packages out there that do that sort of thing.
 This is a build tool and can actually be used on any text file.
 It's basically type of search and replace tool.